S. A. MOORE

 This creates a constant source of errors when developing.

-Further, problems have arisen with the same file being included by
+Further, problems have arisen with the same file being included

 multiple subfiles, and errors occurring thereby.
-A standard system has
+A standard system

 come about to deal with this.
-We define a variable (macro), then check
+We define a variable (macro), then

 if this is already defined on successive inclusions, skipping the

 include if it is a duplicate.
-All of these measures are clever, but the
+All of these measures are clever,

-module system in C is still entirely macro driven, and consists of hacking
+module system in C is still entirely macro driven, and consists

 together multiple sources to make a compile.
 The C language itself